 The cost of using GPT-3 (Davinci model) in the analyzed case would be ~$14,4K per month.

-It’s important to note, however, that it is only a simplified simulation, and its results are not fully representative.
-As the actual cost of building any GPT-3-powered product depends on multiple factors (the complexity of the project, the amount and quality of data, prompts, model settings, number of users), the safe margin of error of such an estimate would be even 50-100%.
-To get more reliable estimates, it would be useful to run a proof of concept project and test different scenarios on the specific set of data – your own corpora samples.
+Note that this is a simplified simulation, so the results are not fully representative.
+The actual cost of building a GPT-3-powered product depends on many factors (project complexity, data quality, prompts, model settings, user count).
+The margin of error for such estimates can be 50-100%.
+To get more reliable estimates, it’s best to run a proof-of-concept project and test different scenarios on your specific data samples.

-How much does it cost to use GPT?
-Summary
+How much does it cost to use GPT language models? — GPT-3 pricing summary

 GPT-3 is a relatively new technology, and there are still many unknowns related to its commercial use.
-The cost of using it is one of them.
-While it is possible to measure the token usage and its price on the input side ($0.04 per 1000 tokens in the most advanced Davinci model), it is hard to predict these values in the output.
-There are many variables that impact them, and the correlation between input and output is rather low.
+Measuring token usage and its price on the input side ($0.04 per 1000 tokens for the Davinci model) is possible, but predicting output values is difficult.
+Many variables impact these values, and the correlation between input and output is low.

-Because of that, any “raw” estimates are pure guesswork.
-To increase the accuracy of an estimate (but also to validate the feasibility of using GPT-3 in a certain use case), it is necessary to run a proof of concept.
-In such a PoC, we take sample corpora and test the model with different prompts and different model settings to find the best combination.
+Because of that, any “raw” estimates are guesswork.
+To improve accuracy (and validate GPT-3’s feasibility for a specific use case), a proof of concept is a necessary part of AI development services.
+In a PoC, we take sample corpora and test the model with different prompts and settings to find the best combination.

-Test GPT models for your specific use case.
+Test OpenAI’s generative AI models for your specific use case.
 Reduce the risks and uncertainties and increase the chances of success.

 Complete the form below, and let’s talk!